r0x0r/pywebview/docs/README.md

 pip install pywebview
 ```

-_On Linux you might need additional libraries.
+_On Linux you need additional libraries.
 Refer to the [installation](/guide/installation.html) page for details._

 ### Hello world: